PlebusSupremus1234/LemonScript/README.md

 3. Run `ts-node index.ts` in the directory to run LemonScript.

 ## Usage
 To start LemonScript, run `ts-node index.ts` in the directory.
 Then, you can either directly write code into the terminal, or run a file with `ls run [file]`.
-There are numerous existing tests and scripts you can run, for example `ls run tests/for-loop.txt`.
+There are numerous existing tests and scripts you can run, for example `ls run tests/for-loop.lemon`.

 ## Change Log
 Starting from 12/7 because I forgot to do it before
 ```
+19/7: Classes
-18/7: Added a resolver and fixed many bugs
+18/7: Added a resolver, constant variables and fixed many bugs
 17/7: Added Functions and fixed the lexer
 16/7: Added for loop, documentation and fixed lexer
 14/7: Added if statement and while loop and fixed bugs